SujanaSuresh/Maru-Batting-Case-Study/README.md

 Question 3:

 CLV for each segment was calculated using the following formula:
-The segment with the highest CLV is the Elite Ball players targeted with the party.
-They have a value of () when subtracting their acquisition cost and a lifetime of 11 years.
+The segment with the highest CLV is the Elite Ball players targeted with the Gala.
+They have a value of 15916 when subtracting their acquisition cost and a lifetime of 11 years.
 ![image](https://user-images.githubusercontent.com/86486235/125601807-95e34406-d2a0-4942-a12d-04d0aa62afec.png)
 ![image](https://user-images.githubusercontent.com/86486235/125601919-718dc925-d7b4-4396-92d9-dbf5cb9b6ef2.png)
 ![image](https://user-images.githubusercontent.com/86486235/125602098-7dc43587-0325-47ed-8bb3-64f53ed67a38.png)